Interpreting Indicator Variables¶

 To get the data, follow this link or go to http://www.github.com/nickeubank/MIDS_Data and download the

 automobile_dataset.dta file.
-This is a canonical example dataset used in coding examples all over the internet, and you can find a codebook here.
+This is a canonical example dataset used in coding examples all over the internet, and the codebook is roughly:

 Indicator Variables and Omitted Variable Bias¶

 guzzler that takes the value of 1 if the car’s miles per gallon (

 mpg) is less than 18 and takes value 0 otherwise (“guzzler” is a term for a car that consumes gas very quickly, or “guzzles gas”).
 Regress

 guzzler and interpret the coefficients.
 Do gas guzzlers cost more than the other cars?
 How much more?

 Create a scatter plot of

 weight and color code your markers by the value of